 Check out the article on best body hair trimmers for more details on the various Mangroomers.

-- Applicator Brush – If you are shaving your own back, you also need an elongated applicator brush so you can apply the preshave oil, shaving gel, and other products on your entire back.
+If you are learning how to shave your back, you also need an elongated applicator brush so you can apply the preshave oil, shaving gel, and other products on your entire back.

 – If you decide to purchase the Razorba, there is an additional attachment called the stud stamper for an additional $11 (3 Pack).
 It’s an applicator brush that attaches to the end of the Razorba.